Lagos begins clean-up of waterways with new water hyacinth machines - Tribune

-LAGOS State governor, Mr Akinwunmi Ambode, on Thursday began the process of ridding the state’s waterways of debris and hyacinth, with the view to boost water transportation and positively scale up activities relating to the waterways.
+Lagos State governor, Mr Akinwunmi Ambode, on Thursday, began the process of ridding the state’s waterways of debris and hyacinth, with the view to boosting water transportation and positively scaling up activities relating to the waterways.

 Ambode, who was represented by the Commissioner for the Environment, Dr Babatunde Adejare, said the machines were purchased by his administration to frontally address the challenges posed by water hyacinth, adding that same was in line with the strategic implementation of Lagos master plan for the waterways.